-Established in 1884, Woodbury University is a small, private, fully-accredited, nonprofit institution known for its School of Architecture; School of Business; School of Media, Culture & Design; and College of Liberal Arts.
+Established in 1884, Woodbury University is a small, private, fully-accredited, non-profit institution known for its School of Architecture; School of Business; School of Media, Culture, & Design; and College of Liberal Arts.
 Woodbury offers 25 practice-based professional and liberal arts undergraduate and graduate majors, many of which are nationally and regionally ranked.

 Woodbury University’s undergraduate and graduate degree programs transform students into innovative professionals who also learn the value of social responsibility as both local and global citizens.
 Academic excellence is achieved by its purposeful student engagement, external partnerships, and enriched, active student experiences.
-Students who choose Woodbury reflect the cultural diversity of Southern California, and through the university’s transformative educational programs are empowered to put their talents to work and do extraordinary things.
+Students who choose Woodbury reflect the cultural diversity of Southern California and, through the university’s transformative educational programs, are empowered to put their talents to work and do extraordinary things.

 Get to know Woodbury University